DigitalPublishingToolkit/NN09/md/10Rules.md

 me, the possibilities were inspiring and at the same time rather scary.

 I was aware that data protection was important, and I was seriously concerned about privacy online.
-The reasons for my sensitive reaction were twofold.
+The reasons were twofold.
 For one, I was making a living from web programming at the time, so I had to deal with databases and data models on a daily basis.
 This had given me some idea of ​​how powerful they were.
-At the same time, I was becoming more and more involved with what is now probably best described as the German internet movement: a loose network of hackers, bloggers, and activists, who saw the internet primarily as a political space, a zone of freedom that was worth preserving.
+I was becoming more and more involved with what is now probably best described as the German internet movement: a loose network of hackers, bloggers, and activists, who saw the internet primarily as a political space, a zone of freedom that was worth preserving.
 In the